Enkrypt512/Cool-Movement-Game/CONTRIBUTING.md

 ## Code of Conduct

 Please maintain a respectful, welcoming, and collaborative environment.
 Be constructive in code reviews and respectful when opening issues or discussing design decisions.
+Check The [Code Of Conduct File](CODE_OF_CONDUCT.md) For More Information

 ## How Can I Contribute?